 Safeguarding pupils is given the highest priority in our school.
 Pupils will only make good progress educationally, socially and personally if they feel happy, safe and secure in school.
 Therefore it is vital that the individual needs of our pupils are met by the adults that are caring for them.
 We have a comprehensive Safeguarding and Child Protection Policy that provides clear direction to staff and others about expected codes of behaviour in dealing with child welfare and protection issues.

 The Designated Safeguarding Lead in our school is the head teacher, Julie Irving.

-In the event of her absence, the assistant head teacher Holly Collins is the Designated Safeguarding Lead.
+In the event of her absence, the following staff act as Designated Safeguarding leads: